1776 Jefferys-Carver Map of Quebec with plans of Quebec City and Montreal

 Carver's Surveys

 Following the Treaty of Paris, the British surveyed the territory they now occupied in North America, formerly New France.
-The region falling within the bounds of this map was surveyed by Captain Jonathan Carver.
+Captain Jonathan Carver surveyed the region falling within the bounds of this map.
 As alluded to in the title, the map is based on unnamed French sources.
 Nonetheless, Carver was already familiar with the territory from his war service - he served with James Wolfe in the 1759 taking of Quebec.

 Bounds of the Survey